Greedeuh/thirtyfour/README.md

 This crate extends Thirtyfour's WebDriver capabilities with a Testing Library-inspired API that emphasizes accessibility and user-centric testing approaches.

+Find elements using testing library approches and relay on Thirtyfour library to get their properties, click on them, ect.

+## About Testing Library

+[Testing Library](https://testing-library.com/docs) is a family of packages that help you test UI components in a way that resembles how users interact with your application.
+The core philosophy is: **"The more your tests resemble the way your software is used, the more confidence they can give you."**

+This extension brings Testing Library's semantic query approach to Rust WebDriver testing:

+- **Focus on user experience**: Query elements by their role, label, or text content rather than implementation details
+- **Accessibility-first**: Prioritize queries that work well with assistive technologies
+- **Resilient tests**: Less brittle tests that survive UI refactoring

+As The Thirtyfour Testing Library Extension is just a binding to the official Testing Library it is really recommended to rely on their doc to understand how to write your tests: [official documentation](https://testing-library.com/docs).

 ## Features

 - **Semantic selectors**: Query elements by role, text, label, placeholder, and other semantic attributes